Lebanese Fried Cauliflower

 Type your email below and I’ll send it to you!
 As a bonus, you’ll receive recipes, shop specials, and more.

-The star of the dish is, of course, the head of cauliflower.
-I much prefer to buy the whole head and cut into florets myself rather than buying a bag of pre-cut cauliflower.
-Those bags hold lots of tiny pieces of cauliflower and most of the florets are small.
-Neither of those are good for this recipe.
+• Cauliflower – The star of the show!
+I much prefer to buy the whole head and cut it into florets myself rather than buying a bag of pre-cut cauliflower.
+Those bags hold lots of tiny pieces of cauliflower, and most of the florets are small.
+That isn’t great for this recipe.

-When it comes to frying, having enough oil is crucial.
-Get a big jug of neutral oil.
+• Oil – Make sure to use a neutral-tasting oil for frying, ideally one with a high smoke point.
 I like to use expeller-pressed organic canola oil.
-Any vegetable oil is ideal; you can also use olive oil.
+Any vegetable oil is ideal; but, you can also use olive oil if you like.

-To prepare the cauliflower, cut out the core and cut the head into large florets, about 3 inches in size.
-This size is easier to handle and maintain control during the frying process.
+Begin by preparing your cauliflower.
+Cut out the core, and cut the head into large florets, about 3 inches in size.

 Deep Frying